Get weather data using the Weather API

 ■ Response

-The response is a bit long, but it will be expanded in the following format.
+The response is a bit long, but it expands into this form.

-In fact, the Weather structure alone would be sufficient, but I made it possible to retrieve all of it just in case.
+Actually, the Weather structure alone is sufficient, but I've made it possible to retrieve all the information just in case.

 [Serializable] public struct Coord { public float lon; public float lat; } [Serializable] public struct Weather { public int id; public string main; public string description; public string icon; } [Serializable] public struct Main { public float temp; public float fells_like; public float temp_min; public float temp_max; public int pressure; public int humidity; } [Serializable] public struct Clouds { public int all; } [Serializable] public struct Sys { public int type; public int id; public string country; public int sunrise; public int sunset; } [Serializable] public struct Response { public Coord coord; public List<Weather> weather; // public string base; // base cannot be an element name public Main main; public int visibility; public Wind wind; public Rain rain; public Clouds clouds; public int dt; public Sys sys; public int timezone; public int id; public string name; public int cod; }